RiP3rQ/FastAPI-course/README.md

 # 🗄️ FastAPI 👨‍💻

 ## Description
 REST API built using Python and the FastApi framework.
+Deployed on Ubuntu Linux server using DigitalOcean working on a secured website.

 ## Tech stack